-The Ontario Fire Department provides emergency response to medical, fire, hazardous material, and specialized rescue response twenty four hours a day seven days a week, for our citizens within our immediate response area.
-We also provide the same services, per mutual aid agreement, to several outlying cities and fire districts.
-Fire prevention becomes a key goal within our community; from the fire safety talks, to fire inspections within businesses, and residential installation of smoke detectors.
+We provide the same services, per mutual aid agreement, to several outlying cities and fire districts.
+Fire prevention is a key goal within our community; from fire safety talks, to fire inspections within businesses, and residential installation of smoke detectors.

 Non-Emergency (24/7)